arduino-libraries/ArduinoBLE/docs/api.md

 ### `connect()`

-Connect to a BLE device.
+Connect to a Bluetooth® Low Energy device.

 #### Syntax